This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Treatment for Skin Conditions

-In some instances, an over-the-counter medication may be recommended by your child’s doctor, which can help clear up skin issues.
+In some instances, your child’s doctor may recommend an over-the-counter medication, which can help clear up skin issues.
 However, if the problem is severe, your pediatrician may refer your child to a dermatologist or other specialists needed for assistance.

-Treatment will depend on your child’s skin condition and can range from antibiotics to prescription-based topical medications.
+Treatment will depend on your child’s skin condition, ranging from antibiotics to prescription-based topical medications.
 Doctors can help you manage and treat most conditions to keep your child healthy and comfortable.

 Lifelong Financial Assistance for Your Child's Birth Injury